Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 As an important part of our crawl space repair system, we highly recommend that you seal off your crawl space vents.
 This keeps outside air away, along with all the moisture, pests, winter cold, and summer heat it brings with it.

 Our CleanSpace® Crawl Space Vent Covers install quickly, attaching mechanically to form an airtight bond.
 When we send our crew, one worker can install the vent covers while the others install the rest of your system.
 A typical installation takes less than one day.

 When you have ground-level openings in your home, they're an invitation for pests and rodents enter your home.
 Termites, carpenter ants, wood-eating beetles, and crickets are especially attracted to moldy, rotting wood, and your vents serve as an open invitation for them.
 Termites can live undetected for years in a home, damaging the wood and eventually causing serious structural problems.

 Additionally, open crawl space vents allow frigid winter air into your home.
 If you have any utilities in your crawl space, including your furnace, water heater, hot water pipes, or air ducts, you can be sure that they're working harder and costing you more to keep up with the cold.
 A portion of that air will move upwards into your home, making for a cold, drafty first floor.

 What kind of air are your vents using to dry your crawl space?
 If it's rainy or damp outside, then the vents are using damp air.
 If it's humid outside, then the humidity will be pulled into the crawl space, where the cooler air will cause it to condensate.

 Call us for a free crawl space drainage quote today!.
-We service Portland, Bangor, Rochester, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Falmouth, Skowhegan, Old Town, Brunswick, Conway and many nearby areas in Maine.
+We service Portland, Bangor, Rochester, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Falmouth, Skowhegan, Old Town, Brunswick, Exeter and many nearby areas in Maine.